 Other dosage forms:

-Check with your doctor immediately if any of the following side effects occur while taking digoxin:More common
+You should check with your doctor immediately if any of these side effects occur when taking digoxin:More common

 - fast, pounding, or irregular heartbeat or pulse

 - slow heartbeat

 - bleeding gums

 - blood in the urine or stools

 - bloody vomit

 - pinpoint red spots on the skin